 Let’s talk about belly button aesthetics.
 It may be small, but it makes a big difference to your cosmetic results.
 An oval or irregular belly button looks more natural than a round shape.
 A rounded belly button can also cause your skin to bunch and eventually close up.
 Doctor Bernard finds that creating an oval belly button usually prevents that from happening.

-Doctor Bernard has another trick to make your belly button look natural.
+Doctor Bernard has another trick to make your belly button **.
 He removes a small cylinder of fat beneath your belly button with VASER liposuction.
-This gives your belly button a natural dip, similar to the look of a swimsuit model.
+This creates a natural dip in your belly button, similar to the look of a swimsuit model.

 He then shapes your belly button and adds a small hood.